 Liver is the largest organ in the body.
 It weighs around 1.5 kg in adults.
 It is located in right upper quadrant of the abdomen under the cover of right ribs.
 It plays vital role in various bodily functions.
 For example it is concerned with majority of metabolic functions, it aids in digestion of food as it secretes bile, and it filters various toxins from the circulating blood.
-Since many toxins pass through liver and are filtered out, liver is susceptible to get damaged.

 Causes of high protein in liver:

 Normally there two types of protein, namely albumin and globulin circulating in blood that is measured with blood test.
+Their ratio can also be detected in the blood test.
+Albumin is produced in liver and it circulates in the blood.

 In a healthy individual the protein level is between 6 to 8 gm/deciliter.
 Conditions that cause rise in level of liver protein are as follows: